bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

     In the :ref:`VM_Access` section you can find more information on accessing a VM.

 - **Log View** - This option is available if the Log View plugin is activated via the configuration file.
-When selecting it, a submenu expands to allow creating a token required for secure access to VM logs to export them and invalidating it if necessary.
+It allows creating and managing a secret token required for secure publishing of VM logs (see more details in `the plugin documentation <https://github.com/bwsw/cloud-plugin-vm-logs#filebeat-63>`_).

     .. figure:: _static/VMactions_ViewLogs.png